© Getty Images

 © iStock

-Approval for marriage - Members of the royal family must ask the permission of the monarch, Queen Elizabeth, before making a marriage proposal.
+Approval for marriage - Members of the royal family must ask the permission of the monarch, formerly Queen Elizabeth and now King Charles, before making a marriage proposal.
 This rule was created in the Royal Marriages Act of 1772.

 © Getty Images